it-at-m/Praktikumsplaner/stack/README.md

 ### Keycloak

-An admin user and a test user ist created by `init-keycloak`.
+An admin user and a test user are created by `init-keycloak`.
 You can change the configuration via the keycloak ui.

 #### configuration migration

 Realm, client user and other configuration should be done by the migration client.
 Its config files are located in `keycloak\migartion`.
-The main file ist `keycloak-changelog.yml`.
+The main file is `keycloak-changelog.yml`.
 It contains the list of migration files that should be applied.
 For more information check https://mayope.github.io/keycloakmigration/migrations/client/.